JKBurrows/ST558-Project-2/Saturday.md

 # Bike Rentals on Saturdays: Introduction

-This document walks though the process of creating a model to predict hourly bike rentals on saturdays.
+This document walks though the process of creating a model to predict hourly bike rentals on Saturdays.
 I compared two models - a *non-ensemble tree* and a *boosted tree* - and picked the one that does better.